Ex-Yankee Robinson Cano provides closing act at Aaron Judge's All-Star party

 Cano and St. Louis catcher Yadier Molina led the way among players on the 2017 All-Star rosters with eight career selections each.
 According to Elias, this is the first year in which the All-Star player with the most career appearances had fewer than 10 since 1952, when Stan Musial and Enos Slaughter led with nine apiece.
 The 28 first-time All-Stars in Miami marked the highest number of debuts in the event since 1988.

-Cano, 34, received some pre-game inspirational fuel when Major League Baseball honored eight Latin American Hall of Famers and chose eight active players to catch ceremonial first pitches.
+Cano, 34, received some pregame inspirational fuel when Major League Baseball honored eight Latin American Hall of Famers and chose eight active players to catch ceremonial first pitches.
 Cano was on the receiving end of one from Dominican great Juan Marichal.

 "I can't wait to get to social media and get that picture and put it in a frame in my home," Cano said.